 Donna Ross Dispute Resolution advises companies, individuals and their counsel on best practices for negotiating deals and preventing disputes by helping them to understand the legal and business implications of their obligations – particularly in cross-border deals – by adeptly representing them in negotiations and drafting agreements with appropriate dispute resolution clauses.
 The firm also provides business and legal consultancy services.

-The founder and principal, Donna Ross, LL.M., FCIArb, PRI, is an Australian and U.S. lawyer, an NMAS accredited mediator, a seasoned negotiator, an arbitrator and attorney-at-law who brings global experience and a wealth of legal, ADR and business knowledge to her clients in Australia, the U.S., Europe and throughout the world.
+The founder and principal, Donna Ross, LL.M., FCIArb, PRI, is an Australian and U.S. lawyer, an NMAS accredited mediator, a seasoned negotiator and an arbitrator who brings global experience and a wealth of legal, ADR and business knowledge to her clients in Australia, the U.S., Europe and throughout the world.

 About Donna Ross

 Donna Ross, LL.M., PRI, FCIArb, Acc.
 NMAS is the principal and founder of Donna Ross Dispute Resolution.
 She is an accredited mediator in Australia (NMAS) and New York (Supreme Court, New York County), an arbitrator (Fellow of the Chartered Institute of Arbitrators) and an advocate representing clients in mediations, arbitrations and settlement negotiations.

 Ms. Ross is admitted in New York, holds both U.S. and French law degrees, and is in the process of becoming admitted in Australia where she worked with a Melbourne firm before deciding to set up Donna Ross Dispute Resolution to focus on mediation and ADR.